Checkout is a tool available to you in onCourse, it allows you to easily enrol a student into a class in just a few steps.

-If your financial preferences are set to pay in full, but you are taking a partial payment now, you can edit the amount the contact wants to pay at this time by clicking on the pen icon above Pay Now and editing the amount.
+If your financial preferences for the class are set to pay in full, but you are taking a partial payment now, you can edit the amount the contact wants to pay at this time by clicking on the pen icon above Pay Now and editing the amount.
 This will add a new payment to the payment chedule where you can set the amount and the due date.
 You can add as many additional payments as you like, but the amount must add up to the invoice total.

 You can only select Credit Card in onCourse if you have a merchant account linked to onCourse for taking direct payments.
 If you do not have a merchant account linked, and you take a credit card payment via your EFTPOS terminal or another online gateway service, you will need to record that payment type as EFTPOS or other.

 If you do have a merchant account linked to onCourse and you select credit card, a browser window will open and the details will be validated as you enter the information.
 The enrolment save process will not complete until the bank validates the card number (see below for more details on how this works).